-- Each student carries a 'Points Passport' in their diary which is presented to their teacher when they are awarded positive points.
-Teachers will record and sign these points on the passport. - Teachers may also award points on Sentral called Quick Merits. • - Merit certificates and completed passports are collected and recorded by the Assistant Year Adviser.
+- Each student carries a 'Points Passport' in their diary which is presented to their teacher when they are awarded a positive point.
+Teachers will record and sign these points on the passport. - Teachers may also award positive incidents on Sentral. - Merit certificates and completed passports are collected and recorded by the Assistant Year Adviser.
 It is each student's responsibility to submit the merit certificates and completed passports to their Assistant Year Adviser and have them counted by any relevant cut off dates for Rewards Days. - Merit certificates do not carry over to the following term.
 They are only valid for the current term. - Incomplete passports do carry over to the following year.

-Ε. REWARD SYSTEM SCALE
+E. REWARD SYSTEM SCALE